isemenkov/libpasc-algorithms/README.md

   TMemoryBuffer = class
 ```

-A TMemoryBuffer is a useful data structure for storing arbitrary sized blocks of memory.
+TMemoryBuffer is a useful data structure for storing arbitrary sized blocks of memory.
 It is guarantees deletion of the memory block when the object is destroyed.
 This class based on wxWidgets wxMemoryBuffer api interface [https://docs.wxwidgets.org/trunk/classwx_memory_buffer.html](https://docs.wxwidgets.org/trunk/classwx_memory_buffer.html).